 - Consolidation of top ten regional projects into a statewide priority list to be submitted to the Agency of Commerce.

 Eligibility and Scoring Criteria: Projects should address the following criteria to be included on the Regional Priority Project list.
 These are the criteria that will be used to score and prioritize each project.
 Scoring and prioritization is conducted on a continuum for each criterion regarding the degree to which the project meets each criterion.
 For example, a project that is truly “shovel-ready” (no obstacles to implement except the funding gap) will score higher than one that requires permitting or the project managers do not have site control.
 A second example is a project that creates 20 new, high-paying jobs will score higher than a project that retains a few jobs.
 Projects that meet the criteria to a higher degree will score higher and be placed in a higher priority.
 Because the lists are living and dynamic, projects can be added to the list each year and move up in priority as the project is more fully developed and more fully meets criteria.
-Projects should, at a minimum be able to address the following on the Project Information Form:
+Projects must, at a minimum, address the following by submitting a Project Information Form.

 - Project Purpose and Benefits to the Region: The project should build capacity in the region for improved economic and community development.
-Projects that advance economic and community development, especially in areas such as workforce development, developing entrepreneurial ecosystems, and enhancing business clusters, will score highest.
+Projects that advance economic and community development, that will advance the goals and objectives of CEDS and regional plans, and address the most pressing needs of the region, will score highest.

-- Project Support and Regional Need: The project should address and advance local and regional economic and community development goals and objectives, as identified by the regional plan and/or other studies and reports, and have community support and engagement.
+- Project Support and Regional Need: The project should address and advance local and regional economic and community development goals and objectives, as identified by a CEDS and/or the regional plan or other studies and reports and have community support and engagement.
 The project should not be redundant or duplicate ongoing projects or programs in the region unless there remains a need, such as with housing or childcare; rather, projects should fill a need in the region.
-Projects that address a regional goal as expressed in the regional plan and are not duplicative, will score higher.
+Projects that address a regional goal as expressed in the regional plan and are not duplicative, will score highest.

 - Project Cost, Identified and Committed Funding/Financing, and a Funding Gap: The project should have a budget developed that includes total project cost, identified sources and uses, and a clearly identified funding gap.
 The project description should state the funding sources the project is pursuing, the status of those funding/financing sources and, if not secured, identify when the sources are expected to be committed.
 Also, identify the type of resource (cash, grant, loan, sponsor in-kind, third party in-kind, etc.) and describe which resources can serve as a match, noting that, for example, some grant sources do not allow matching federal funding with other federal funds.
-Projects that include a budget, all funding information, have an identified gap, and have funding commitments and a match, will score higher.
+Projects that include a budget, all funding information, have an identified gap that may be addressed by available state and federal resources, and have firm funding commitments and a match, will score highest.

 - Job Creation and Retention: The project should create or retain jobs.
-The project description should state the number and type of jobs to be retained and/or created, including the period of time over which the jobs will be created, the average wage of the jobs, and the benefits expected to be offered.
-Projects that create new, high-paying jobs with good benefits, will score higher.
+The project description should estimate the number of permanent and temporary jobs to be retained and/or created, including the period of time over which the jobs will be created.
+Projects that retain jobs and/or create new jobs, will score higher.